 The amount of time that a schedule activity’s earliest finish time can be delayed without delaying the earliest stat time of successor activity.

-On completing the schedule network diagram.
-Use the following steps to conduct critical path method analysis.
-The CPM schedule analysis technique chiefly uses two conventions.
+The critical path method schedule network analysis technique chiefly uses two conventions.
 According to the first convention the project starts on day zero (0).
 As per the second convention the project starts on day one (1).
 Here, we will use the convention that project starts on day 1.
+Use the following steps to conduct critical path method analysis.

 How to Calculate Critical Path?